 The BIRKENSTOCK footbed – Ultimate comfort

-Walk and stand comfortably for long periods of time, exercise your legs and feet or simply feel comfortable right down to your toes: The secret is in your shoes.
-When your individual foot’s anatomy is perfectly supported during each step, you’ll feel the positive effect throughout your entire body.
-The result: Relief for your feet, knees and hips, a more relaxed and straighter back and feet that stay healthy, allowing you to feel truly good.
+Walk and stand comfortably for long periods of time, exercise your legs and feet or simply feel comfortable right down to your toes: your shoes are the key.
+When your individual foot’s anatomy is perfectly underpinned during each step, you’ll feel the positive effect throughout your entire body.
+The result: healthy feet, knee and hip joints, an upright posture and healthy and strong feet, allowing you to feel truly good.

 Why a good fit is so important.

-An important point to note in this regard is that your feet are connected to all of the parts of your body that allow you to walk upright.
-The wrong shoes will lead to constant stress on your entire musculoskeletal system.
-This can lead to head, back and joint pain as well as problems with your veins and blood circulation.
+An important point to note in this regard: your feet are the foundation of your body!
+They are connected to all parts of the body that allow you to walk upright.
+So the wrong shoes will lead to constant stress on your entire musculoskeletal system.
+This can lead to head, back and joint pain.
 Yet most people only start thinking about this when they are already experiencing problems.
 We aim to change this – by providing information about the right fit.

 How a shoe should fit.

-A shoe should surround the foot, providing it with protection and stability, without constricting it.
+A shoe should surround the foot to protect it against external influences and provide it with a natural environment and support, without constricting it.
 When it does these things, it is said to fit well.
-An important factor for good fit is shoe size (though this is not the only factor).
-All feet require sufficient space in the toe area.
-This is because as the foot rolls, the toes slide forward.
+Important factors for a good fit are the shoe size as well as the correct width, breadth and volume.
+Feet most definitely need sufficient room in front of the toes.
+This is because as the foot rolls, the toes slide forward – there must be room for movement.

 What to avoid.

-Shoes that are too small: If the shoe is too tight in the front, the toes will be crushed with every step.
-That's why shoes should always be one thumb width longer in the toe area than your foot.
-This is especially true for children’s shoes, as their feet are still growing the bone, muscle and tissue structures are still very soft and malleable.
-Not only do tight shoes that pinch not feel good to children – Over the long term they can also lead to the development of foot problems.
+Shoes that are too short: If the shoe is too tight at the front, the toes will be pinched with every step.
+That could damage your feet.
+Shoes should therefore always be one thumb width longer in the toe area than your foot.
+That’s especially true for kids’ shoes.
+As their feet are still growing, the bone, muscle and tissue structures are still very soft and malleable.
+Not only do too tight, too narrow or too pointed shoes that pinch not feel good to children – over the long term, they can also lead to the development of foot problems or problems of the musculoskeletal system.

-Shoes that are too big: But the shoe should not be too big either.
-This is because a shoe that is too big will prevent your foot from rolling correctly and can, in some cases, affect the way you walk.
+Shoes that are too big: Nor should the shoe be too big, as this will prevent your foot from rolling correctly and can, in some cases, affect the way you walk.
 If your toes have too much room, your foot will lose control of the shoe.
-Your foot will then push against the tip of the shoe during the rolling motion.
-This impact can damage your joints.
+A natural walking motion with a stable connection to the ground you’re walking on is therefore not possible.

 Shoes that are too wide: There is a similar effect when shoes are too wide.
 In this case, too, the feet do not have sufficient stability and slide from side to side in the shoe.
-Your toes are crushed just as much as they are in shoes that are too small.
 Your foot can also slide back and forth in the heel area.
 This poses a risk to ligaments and muscles.

 How it works at BIRKENSTOCK.

-A good fit promotes healthy feet.
+A good fit promotes healthy feet and the footbed as the “foundation” ensures healthy walking and standing.
 That's why the original BIRKENSTOCK footbed is available in two widths: normal and narrow.
-The anatomical moldings in the bed support the natural tissue in your feet and provide them with stability and support.
+The anatomically shaped footbed supports the natural form of the foot.
 Our models are also adjustable.
-So BIRKENSTOCK sandals and shoes can be adapted to fit to your individual feet.
+So BIRKENSTOCK sandals and shoes can be adapted to fit to your individual foot.
 You can feel this in the high level of comfort.